NewsAppsUMD/first-news-app-umd/docs/index.rst

 In this final act, we will publish your application to the Internet using `Frozen Flask <http://pythonhosted.org/Frozen-Flask/>`_, a Python library that saves every page you've made with Flask as a flat file that can be uploaded to the web.
 This is an alternative publishing method that does not require you configure and host an full-fledged Internet server.

-First, use pip to install Frozen Flask from the command line.
+First, use pipenv to install Frozen Flask from the command line.

 .. code-block:: bash

-    $ pip install Frozen-Flask
+    $ pipenv install Frozen-Flask

 Create a new file called ``freeze.py`` where we will configure which pages it should convert into flat files.